 Applications are taken 4 times a year during application windows which will open for a month at a time.
 The application windows are in January, May, July and October and information is provided here and in the RunTogether newsletter.
 Those clubs/groups that apply will be contacted at the end of the month window with further information.

-The current application window is open until 31 January 2020.
-Click here to apply.
+The next application window is open 1 July 2020.

 In registering to join the programme clubs and groups are committing to: